 - Insert the tip of the nozzle into one nostril and press the plunger to administer the Narcan

 - Remove the nozzle

-- Wait and watch them
+- Wait and watch them from a safe distance

 - If they are still nonresponsive after two minutes, give a second dose

 Ultimately, better laws and regulations need to be in place that provide widespread naloxone education to the public as well as increased access to this medication.

 Linkage to Addiction Treatment